-When the interviewer asks you this question, they are expecting you to discuss what maintains your morale up on a daily basis.
+When the interviewer asks you this question, they expect you to discuss what maintains your morale on a daily basis.
 Discuss how you stay motivated at work.

 10. Describe A Time When You Failed And The Lesson Learnt?

-“After an endemic hit our town, we tried checking the bacteria that caused the pandemic and misdiagnosed the viral illness as a normal flu epidemic while providing the influenza vaccine on the second day, resulting in a rising number of infections and deaths starting with patient zero.
-We contacted the CDC, and when it became clear that we weren’t up to the task of dealing with the virus, which had now spread to dogs and other animals, our community was quarantined, and the endemic was kept under control with only a few infections.
-One thing I learnt from this was to have patience when handling any infection be it viral or bacterial so as to come with the utmost perfect results to handle any outbreak.
+“After an endemic hit our town, we tried checking the bacteria that caused the pandemic and misdiagnosed the viral illness as a regular flu epidemic while providing the influenza vaccine on the second day, resulting in a rising number of infections and deaths starting with patient zero.
+We contacted the CDC, and when it became clear that we weren’t up to the task of dealing with the virus, which had now spread to dogs and other animals, our community was quarantined.
+The endemic was kept under control with only a few infections.
+One thing I learned from this was to have patience when handling any infection be it viral or bacterial so as to come with the utmost perfect results to handle any outbreak.

 11. Why Do You Feel You Are Most Suited For This Role?